How can I find the loan limit for a conforming loan in my county?

 You can check the loan limit for a conforming mortgage loan in your county on the Department of Housing and Urban Development (HUD)’s website.

 In some counties where home prices are particularly high, there are higher loan limits.
+In these high-cost counties the limit can go up to $1,089,300.
 These loans are known as “conforming jumbo” loans because they are part of the conforming program, but the loan limit is higher.

 Loan limits are also higher if you are purchasing a home with multiple units (for example, a duplex in where you plan to live in one unit and rent the other unit out).
 The building must have no more than four units and you must purchase the entire building to be eligible (if you’re buying just one unit in a condo building, the regular loan limits apply).
 To look up these higher multiple-unit loan limits, follow the instructions above and instead look at the column that corresponds to the number of units (called “families” in the table) that you plan to purchase.